Margaret Alison Stones: Career

-Fellowships and Awards
+Fellowships and awards

 In 1992, Stones was appointed a member of the International Committee of Experts on the Way of St. James, "to advise the Galician Department of Culture on scientific and cultural matters in preparation for the 1993 Compostela Holy Year".
 She was elected a member of the Society of Antiquaries of London in 1995.

 In 2009, Stones was awarded the American Council of Learned Societies Digital Innovation Fellowship for a study on manuscripts of Arthurian romance using digital humanities techniques.

 As a result of her particular focus on French art history, Stones was elected member of the Société nationale des antiquaires de France for contributions to the study of medieval manuscripts and architecture, one of only 10 non-French members.
 In 2015 she was awarded the Chevalier dans l’Ordre des Arts et des Lettres (Chevalier of the Order of Arts and Letters) recognising her contributions to French history of art scholarship.
 French Deputy Cultural Counselor Thomas Michelon praised Stones's leadership of a 2004 study on Chartres Cathedral of Notre Dame, and her work creating databases for details of the Church of Sainte-Marie-Madeleine at Vézelay in Burgundy.

 Personal life

-Stones was born in England and was married to Roger Benjamin, a political scientist, researcher and education administrator.
-They had three children.
+Stones was born in England and is married to Roger Benjamin, a political scientist, researcher and education administrator.
+They have three children, Victoria Benjamin, Oliver Benjamin and Elizabeth Benjamin.